catalyst/l3overlay/README.md

 * Type: **boolean**
 * Required: no

 If true, installs the IPsec configuration as `l3overlay.conf` under the `/etc/ipsec.d` directory.
-If false, installs the IPsec configuration directly as `ipsec.conf`.
+If false, installs the IPsec configuration directly as `/etc/ipsec.conf`.

 The default value is `false`.

+Note that if this option is set to `true`, then `l3overlayd` will **NOT** manage `/etc/ipsec.conf`, as it is assumed that the user will want to configure IPsec themselves.
+A suitable `/etc/ipsec.conf` **MUST** be provided, which will include the l3overlay IPsec configuration file located at `/etc/ipsec.d/l3overlay.conf`.

 #### ipsec-psk
 * Type: **hex**, 6-64 digits